goFrendiAsgard/zaruba/docs/core-concept/project/project-configs.md

     otherKey: otherValue
 ```

-To use project configuration in your tasks, you can either use `configRef` or `configRefs` property.
+You can reuse a project config by including it in your task.
+To do that you need to use `configRef` or `configRefs` property.
 Please see [task's shared configs](./task/task-configs/shared-configs.md) for more information.